shmiko/shmiko.github.io/_posts/2016-06-21-what-ever-happened-to-good-manners.md

 What is so hard about reciprocating courtesy or politeness or to show some etiquette or to offer a polite gesture?

-It isn't just me, there are a few articles around that suggest others too have recognised that manners are no longer a concern.
+It isn't just me, there are a few articles around that suggest others have also recognised that manners are no longer a concern.
 See this article written by Sarah Stealey Reed...
 [Emily Post is pissed enough with the bad manners](https://relate.zendesk.com/articles/emily-post-enough-with-the-bad-manners/).

 I wonder how can kids will learn good manners when those who should be leading by example fail to show good manners?